SpongePowered/SpongeDocs/source/ore/guidelines.rst

 If your plugin sends information (e.g. a plugin list, player data, or map data) to external systems, the information collected must be listed on the main page (see above).

+    **Metrics (Data Collection)**

+    If any collected data (often referred to as "stats" or "metrics" data) about the server, such as version of server or plugins as well as usage information, is to be sent to an external service the plugin must first query the Sponge API `MetricsConfigManager`.
+    Documentation on doing so can be found HERE [HALP, NEED LINK HERE].
+This API must be checked before each time data is sent, not only once.
+Plugins may not modify the values the API returns, but may encourage users to make the decision to enable the collection and sending of this data for their plugin.
+The use of this API counts as the method by which to check if sending this data is enabled or disabled and no further check needs to be added.

+    Note that this API was added in API 7.1.0 and so plugins build against older API versions must instead have their plugin check against a variable in a configuration file unique to that plugin for the enabled/disabled status, which must also default to disabled.

 Execution of Downloaded Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~